HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

           function stakeTotal(bytes32 signPubKey, bytes32 vrf1, bytes1 vrf2, address delegator, uint32 consensusEpochStart, uint32 maxNumOfEpoch) external view returns (uint256[] memory listOfStakes);

      Returns the total stake amount, at the end of one or more consensus epochs, assigned to a specific forger.<br>
      vrf, signKey and delegator are optional: if all are null, the total stake amount will be returned.
 If only delegator is null, all the stakes assigned to the forger will be summed.<br>
-     Be aware that following convention apply when we talk about 'null' values: for bytes parameters, as addresses of key etc., a byte array of the expected length with all 0 values is interpreted as null, eg "0x0000000000000000000000000000000000000000" for addresses.
+     Be aware that following convention applies when we talk about 'null' values: for bytes parameters, as addresses of key etc., a byte array of the expected length with all 0 values is interpreted as null, eg "0x0000000000000000000000000000000000000000" for addresses.
 For consensusEpochStart and maxNumOfEpoch, it is 0.<br>
      If vrf and signKey are null, but delegator is defined, the method will fail.<br>
      consensusEpochStart and maxNumOfEpoch are optional: if both null, the data at the current consensus epoch is returned.
      Returned array contains also elements with 0 value.
 Returned values are ordered by epoch, and the array length may